-If it doesn’t smell like rotten eggs, you have a different challenge.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.

 Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
-Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your space.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.